Monterey Blues

-Monterey Blues is an American women's soccer team, founded in 2007.
-The team is a member of the Women's Premier Soccer League, the third tier of women's soccer in the United States and Canada.
-The team plays in the North Division of the Pacific Conference.
+Monterey Blues was an American women's amateur soccer team.
+Founded in 2007, the team was a member of the Women's Premier Soccer League, the then third tier of women's soccer in the United States and Canada.
+The team played in the North Division of the Pacific Conference.

-The team plays its home games in the stadium on the campus of Monterey Peninsula College in Monterey, California.
-The team's colors are black and red.
+The team played its home games in the stadium on the campus of Monterey Peninsula College in Monterey, California.
+The team's colors were black and red.
+After two seasons in the WPSL, the team folded following the 2009 season.